Skip to main content

 Files

-A number of our documents are available online as Adobe Acrobat PDF files.
-PDF files ensure that the presentation is consistent across multiple platforms and provides a structured medium to print from.
+Most of our documents are available as PDF files.
+This file type ensures that the document is consistent across multiple platforms, including when printed.